ryanyuyu/SOCVR-RoomInformation/README.md

 The following is the Stack Exchange Data Exporter query we use for demeriting which tags to focus on: [Tags that can be cleared of votes](http://data.stackexchange.com/stackoverflow/query/236526/tags-that-can-be-cleared-of-votes)

 You can see the day-to-day progress of the size of the close vote [from this neat online graph](http://hichris.erwaysoftware.com/closegraph.php).
 An explanation for the drops each day can be found on [this MSO post](http://meta.stackoverflow.com/questions/252584/enough-fuzzying-lets-let-everything-into-the-close-queue-and-age-out-questions).

+##History

+Let's face it.
+The Close Vote Queue on Stack Overflow is huge.
+It's a dauntingly large number.
+At one point, it was over 100k.
+It's a much tamer amount now, but it can feel like your contributions don't amount to anything.
+Hence the start of the initiative to [start a Close Vote room back in 2013](http://meta.stackoverflow.com/a/251956).

+We feel your pain.
+We want to help.
+Together, we can make a dent.

 ----